GDXRepo/GDXProfiler/README.md

 [profiler stopWithMessage:@"Some profiling finished!"];
 ```

-After that you can create a new profiler by calling `start` as you see above, it's no necessary to keep a strong reference to a stopped profiler anymore.
-Also you can use `reset` function to renew your existing profiler and use it again.
+After stopping you can create a new profiler by calling `start` as you see above, it's no necessary to keep a strong reference to a stopped profiler anymore.
+Also you can use `restart` or `restartWithMessage:` functions instead to renew your existing profiler and use it again.

 You can create as many profilers as you need, just be sure that you keep strong references to them.